vmware/photon/docs/photon-admin-guide.md

 The OSTree Server installation option creates an instance of a server that manages the file system tree of the OSTree hosts.
 Creating a Photon OSTree Server establishes a new repository and management node for the Photon OS OSTree hosts.
 The Photon OS OSTree Server then manages the hosts as versioned, atomic entities to simply lifecycle management and security on an enterprise scale.

-For more information, see the extensive sections on RPM-OSTree in the [Photon OS wiki](https://github.com/vmware/photon/wiki).
+For more information, see the extensive sections on [RPM-OSTree](https://github.com/vmware/photon/blob/1.0-kernel-4.4.8/docs/rpm-ostree.md).

 ## Disabling TLS 1.0 to Improve Transport Layer Security